ibm-cloud-docs/containers/cs_dedicated_tokens.md

     ```
     {: pre}

-    You can use this secret to work with IBM {{site.data.keyword.Bluemix_notm}} Container Service.
+    You can use this secret to work with {{site.data.keyword.containerlong}}.

 6. Create the Kubernetes secret to store your token information.